I tried HeyGen but there's like a 3-second delay. For live events, that's death.

 As Gustavo Garcia's comparative review of 10 leading avatar providers (January 2026) notes, most platforms now use WebRTC via LiveKit or Daily for real-time streaming.
 The W3C WebRTC specification enables sub-500ms glass-to-glass delivery -- the WebRTC avatar transport layer is fast.
 The bottleneck is the processing pipeline, and streaming eliminates the wait at each stage.

 For comparison, the LiveAvatar framework from Alibaba Group (Huang et al., 2025) achieves 20 FPS on 5 H800 GPUs using a diffusion-based 3D approach.
 That level of GPU infrastructure is what server-side real-time face animation demands.
-The 2D Rive approach eliminates the rendering bottleneck entirely by computing animation client-side at 120fps with under 5ms per frame.
+The 2D Rive approach eliminates the rendering bottleneck entirely by computing animation client-side at 120fps with sub-10ms per frame.

 For a deeper look at the viseme mapping pipeline, see the lip sync API tutorial.